a-rosenberg/cookbook/recipes/quick-pickles.md

 - 1/2 cup unseasoned rice vinegar
 - 5 Tbsp granulated sugar
 - 2 1/4 tsp kosher salt
-- 1 tsp corriander seeds (optional)

 ### instructions
 1. Combine sugar, salt, vinegar and water in bowl and stir until dissolved.
 2. Pour into mason jar until vegetables are fully covered or brine reaches the top.
-Add corriander if using.
 3. Place in fridge.
 Can be eaten after a day or two.
 Will be fully 'ready' after four days.
 Will keep for a month.

 ### notes